cavenditti/yapp/README.md

  2. Top level directory of your code
  3. yapp built-in modules

-## TODOs
+The first two are relative to the current working directory or to the supplied using `path` or `-p`

-### Basic features still missing:
+## Planned features still missing:

- - [x] yapp cli command
- - [x] ~Finalize~ yaml files specification (yet to be properly documented)
- - [x] Proper code organization
- - [x] Package
+ - [ ] pipelines.yml specification
  - [ ] A good and working example
- - [x] hooks
- - [x] kinda working global config for multiple pipelines

-### Possibly lower priority
- - TESTS.
- - ~Good~ Better logging
- - docstrings
+ - [ ] docstrings
- - CI/CD (even very basic)
+ - [ ] TESTS.
- - Pipeline status monitor class with an example
+ - [ ] Pipeline status monitor class with an example
+ - [ ] Allow importing from Jupyter notebooks
+ - [ ] Inputs aliases
- - Consider permitting repeted tasks in a single pipeline (can this be useful?)
+ - [ ] Consider permitting repeted tasks in a single pipeline (can this be useful?)
- - For each step, keep track of the inputs required in future steps.
+ - [ ] For each step, keep track of the inputs required in future steps.
 So that unneeded ones can be removed from memory
- - Inputs aliases